Azure/azure-sdk-for-python/sdk/deviceupdate/azure-iot-deviceupdate/README.md

 ## Examples

-You can familiarize yourself with different APIs using [Samples](./samples).
+You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/deviceupdate/azure-iot-deviceupdate/samples).

 ## Troubleshooting

-The Device Update for IoT Hub client will raise exceptions defined in [Azure Core][azure_core].
+The Device Update for IoT Hub client will raise exceptions defined in [Azure Core][https://github.com/azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/readme.md].

 ## Next steps

-Get started with our [Device Update for IoT Hub samples](./samples)
+Get started with our [Device Update for IoT Hub samples](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/deviceupdate/azure-iot-deviceupdate/samples)

 ## Contributing

-If you encounter any bugs or have suggestions, please file an issue in the [Issues](<https://github.com/Azure/azure-sdk-for-python/issues>) section of the project.
+If you encounter any bugs or have suggestions, please file an issue in the [Issues](https://github.com/Azure/azure-sdk-for-python/issues) section of the project.